RahulMR42/oci-devops-deploy-instances-with-canary/README.md

 - Follow the document and create instances and necessary policies - https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/launchinginstance.htm

+- We will be creating `2` production instances and `1` canary instance.

 - Use `Create instances`

 ![](images/oci-compute-create-1.png)

-- Use the first instance name as `blue-webserver` use default placements.
+- Use the first instance name as `production-vm` use default placements.

 ![](images/oci-compute-create-2.png)